Syntax Guide

 script: echo "job2"Parallel Jobs

-When the value is an object (unordered), the Jobs in the group will execute in parallel.
+When jobs is an object, this group of Jobs will execute in parallel.

 stages: